 At June 30, 2023, 2022 and 2021, the University reported a liability of \$20,946,990, and \$15,782,623, respectively, for its proportionate share of the net pension liability related to its participation in SERS.
 The net pension liability as of June 30, 2023, the reporting date, was measured as of June 30, 2022, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2022 rolled forward to June 30, 2022.
-The net pension liability as of June 30, 2022, the reporting date, was measured as of June 30, 2022.
-The net pension liability as of June 30, 2022, the reporting date, was measured as of June 30, 2021.
-The net pension liability was determined by an actuarial valuation as of June 30, 2021, the reporting date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2021 rolled forward to June 30, 2021.
+The net pension liability as of June 30, 2022, the reporting date, was measured as of June 30, 2021, the , measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2021 rolled forward to June 30, 2021.

 The University's proportion of the net pension liability was based on its share of the Commonwealth of Massachusetts' collective pension amounts allocated on the basis of actual fringe benefit charges assessed to the University for the fiscal years 2023 and 2022.
 The Commonwealth's proportionate share was based on actual employer contributions to the SERS for fiscal years 2023 and 2022 relative to total contributions of all participating employers for the fiscal year.
-At June 30, 2023 and 2022, the University's proportion was 0.151%.
+At June 30, 2023 and 2022, the University's proportion was 0.151% and 0.151% and, respectively.